Good Earth Farm | ![]() |

 to have steady water, so if possible, give it a little

 moisture during a summer drought.
-We are offering Monarch (OG) from Fedco.
+We are offering Balena (OG) from Johnny's.

 Celeriac is popular in Britain and this variety has received the Royal